 Alert!
 Don’t use preparation (some entrepreneurs do) as an excuse for not moving forward to live your vision.
 Preparation doesn’t guarantee success; but it will give you the confidence and courage to take entrepreneurial action.

 3. Take Action

 “Nothing diminishes anxiety faster than action.” ~ Walter Anderson

 Without action your entrepreneurial dream will morph into a fantasy.
 It isn’t enough for you to decide to be an entrepreneur.
 It isn’t enough to plan.
 It isn’t enough to have ideas.
 Talking about what you’re going to do doesn’t mean anything until you take action.
 You must take decisive action to start and grow your business.

 Lack of confidence and courage keep entrepreneurs and wannabe entrepreneurs stuck in the planning stage.
-They become overwhelmed by too many ideas and distracted by one shiny object after another.
+They become overwhelmed too many ideas and distracted one shiny object after another.
 The way to become unstuck is to take consistent, persistent action.
 Each action will fortify your confidence and courage.

 4. Master your mindset.

 Mindset – a habitual or characteristic mental attitude that determines how you will interpret and respond to situations.

 Successful entrepreneurs aren’t necessarily more intelligent, talented, or skilled than most people.
 What they have is the right mindset for entrepreneurial success.